ryanatkn/gro/README.md

 Gro has a task runner that discovers and runs TypeScript modules with the `.task.` subextension.
-Running `gro` with no args prints the tasks it finds in the current directory along with its default tasks:
+Running `gro` with no args prints the tasks it finds in the current directory along with its builtin tasks:

 ```bash
 gro # prints available tasks - defers to any local gro installation